-Client registration is required for all food bank/home delivered meals services.
+Client registration is required for all Medical Nutrition Therapy services.
 It is a time to gather registration information and provide basic information about service availability.
 It is also a pivotal moment for establishment of trust and confidence in the care system.
 Staff shall be careful to provide an appropriate level of information that is helpful and responsive to client need.